turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 ```

-The browser creates the DOM by reading from HTML, but from then on, javascript controls any changes to the DOM.
+The browser creates the DOM by reading from HTML, but from then on, JavaScript controls any changes to the DOM.

 ```
 HTML --> DOM <--> JS